On Monday, July 24, the Ministry of Law released details of 50 proposed changes to the Criminal Procedure Code (CPC) and Evidence Act.

 #2: Video-Recorded Statements

-Being introduced for the first time are legislative changes allowing video-recorded statements to be taken from suspects and witnesses, in place of written statements.
+Being introduced for the first time in the Criminal Procedure Code in Singapore, are legislative changes allowing video-recorded statements to be taken from suspects and witnesses, in place of written statements.

-This will affect Part IV of the CPC, which regulates how officials receive and treat information related to an offence.
-The options to take statements in writing or via video recording will be open to investigators and will depend on the type and severity of the offence.
-It will be compulsory for certain severe offences, such as serious sexual crimes.
+Such a shift will affect Part IV of the CPC, which regulates how officials receive and handle information related to an offence.
+The options to take statements in writing or via video recording will be open to investigators under the CPC and will depend on the type and severity of the offence.
+It will be compulsory for certain severe offences, such as serious sexual crimes, under the criminal procedure code guidelines.

-Introducing video recordings is intended to deter investigators from engaging in questionable services by presenting the whole interview process and the interaction between interviewer and interviewee.
+Introducing video recordings is intended to deter investigators from engaging in questionable practices by presenting the entire interview process and the interaction between the interviewer and interviewee.
 It is also meant to protect vulnerable victims from having to detail their traumatic experiences repeatedly.

 #3: Measures to Protect Vulnerable Victims

-Changes to Parts XII (concerning trial procedures) and XIV (concerning witnesses and evidence) of the CPC and the Evidence Act have been proposed to help vulnerable victims cope with the stress and trauma they have sustained, which could affect the quality of the evidence provided in court.
+Significant amendments to Parts XII (concerning trial procedures) and XIV (concerning witnesses and evidence) of the Criminal Procedure Code (CPC) and the Evidence Act are proposed to assist vulnerable victims in coping with the stress and trauma they have sustained, which could otherwise affect the quality of the evidence provided in court.

-Victims of sexual and child abuse crimes will be kept anonymous via a gag order from the moment the crime is reported and will be entitled to in-camera (closed-door) hearings when testifying in court.
-They will also be able to testify behind a physical screen, to shield them from the accused.
-Questions on the victim’s sexual history and behaviour irrelevant to the charge will not be allowed unless explicitly permitted by the court.
+Under the new CPC, victims of sexual and child abuse crimes will be kept anonymous via a gag order from the moment the crime is reported and will be entitled to in-camera (closed-door) hearings when testifying in court.
+They will also be able to testify behind a physical screen, shielding them from the accused during the court proceedings under the CPC.
+Questions about the victim’s sexual history and behaviour irrelevant to the charge will not be allowed unless explicitly permitted by the court.

-Beyond victims of sexual and child abuse crimes, the court will be granted greater discretion to order exceptions to open court proceedings, from reasons such as a legitimate interest in privacy.
+Besides victims of sexual and child abuse crimes, the court will be granted enhanced discretion to order exceptions to open court proceedings, due to reasons such as a legitimate interest in privacy.

 #4: More Community Service

-The scope of offences covered by community-based sentences will be widened, and re-offenders who have been imprisoned or gone for reformative training in the past will be able to qualify for community services.
-This will give more convicted offenders the opportunity to gain from rehabilitation in society.
+The scope of offences covered by community-based sentences will be expanded, and re-offenders who have been imprisoned or undergone reformative training in the past will be eligible for community services under the new Criminal Procedure Code guidelines.
+This will allow more convicted offenders the opportunity to benefit from rehabilitation within the community.

-In some cases, community services could be paired with a suspended jail term during sentencing.
-This is hoped to encourage increased compliance with the sentence of community service, as the breach of this sentence will result in the jail term being imposed.
+In some circumstances, community services could be paired with a suspended jail term during sentencing.
+This is hoped to encourage increased compliance with the sentence of community service, as a breach will result in the jail term being imposed under the criminal procedure code in Singapore.

-The bail regime is also to be strengthened.
-For offences related to the perversion of the course of justice and providing false evidence, the option of bail will be removed.
-It has been reasoned that those offences already show contempt for the law, and thus carry a higher risk that suspects will defy the bail conditions.
+Changes to the bail regime are also proposed, making it more robust.
+For offences related to the perversion of the course of justice and providing false evidence, the option of bail will be eliminated.
+It has been reasoned that such offences already demonstrate contempt for the law, and thus carry a greater risk that suspects will defy the bail conditions.
 Additionally, electronic tagging has been proposed as a new bail condition.

 #5: More Nuanced Treatment of Those With Mental Conditions

-To boost the objectivity of evidence given, only psychiatrists from a court-administered panel will be allowed to present expert advice in criminal cases.
+Under the new Criminal Procedure Code (CPC), there is a drive to enhance the objectivity of the evidence provided.
+Only psychiatrists from a court-administered panel will be allowed to present expert advice in criminal cases.

-If the accused is acquitted from an unsound mind, a medical practitioner must gauge whether the accused may be released without danger to himself or society.
-Present law does not currently address what follows an unremarked-upon acquittal based on a mental condition, but the new changes propose that the accused should be released unconditionally, if safe to do so.
+In case where the accused is acquitted due to an unsound mind, a medical practitioner must assess whether the accused can be released without posing danger to himself or society.
+The current law does not address the follow-up of an acquittal based on a mental condition.
+However, the new changes propose that the accused should be released unconditionally under the CPC if it’s safe to do so.

-Mandatory Treatment Orders (MTOs) may be applied to a broader scope of offences and may substitute the usual sentence for certain offences punishable by a maximum of 7 years imprisonment.
-MTOs are an alternative sentence for offenders who committed crimes because of existing mental conditions, and may only substitute the usual sentence for crimes punishable with a maximum of 3 years of imprisonment in present law.
+Mandatory Treatment Orders (MTOs) will be applied to a wider scope of offences and may substitute the usual sentence for certain offences punishable by a maximum of 7 years imprisonment.
+MTOs serve as an alternative sentence for offenders who committed crimes due to existing mental conditions.
+Currently, they may only substitute the usual sentence for crimes punishable with a maximum of 3 years of imprisonment.

-Additionally, it has been recognised that there may be various reasons behind an unfitness to make a defence beyond mental conditions.
-Therefore, amendments to existing special procedures are being proposed to accommodate exceptional circumstances.
+Additionally, the proposed Criminal Procedure Code amendments recognize that there may be different causes behind an unfitness to make a defence, not limited to mental conditions.
+As such, amendments to existing special procedures are being proposed to accommodate exceptional circumstances under the CPC.

 How can we assist you?